-- (f) Expected contributions to the defined benefit pension plan of the Company for the year ending December 31, 2023 amount to \$0. - (g) As of December 31, 2022, the weighted average duration of that retirement plan is 13 years. - B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+- (f) Expected contributions to the defined benefit pension plans of the Company for the year ending December 31, 2024 amount to \$0. - (g) As of December 31, 2023, the weighted average duration of that retirement plan is 14 years. - B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under the defined contribution pension plan of the Company for the years ended December 31, 2022 and 2021 were \$3,860 and \$5,049, respectively.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under the defined contribution pension plans of the Company for the years ended December 31, 2023 and 2022 were \$13,227 and \$3,860, respectively.